 Long or short copy?
 How long is a piece of string?

-Why user engagement is crucial to your bottom line.
+Why user engagement is always completely crucial to your bottom line.

 Typically web users are in a hurry – they leave a page within 7-20 seconds.
 That means they’ll probably only have a chance to read about 25% of the content on your landing page.